Githelp-support/githelp/README.md

 ## What is Githelp?

-[Githelp](https://githelp.app/) is a support service platform that lets owners of open source software easily provide their users with expert help, community help and AI-support - all in one assistant - installed to Discord, their users´ Slack or through our website.
+[Githelp](https://githelp.app/) is a support infrastructure platform that lets owners of open source software easily provide their users with expert help, community help and AI-support - all in one assistant - installed to Discord, their users´ Slack or through our website.

 <p align="center">